Monday, August 31, 2009

 Art collectors, bibliophiles, the reading public including children will find the compendium educational and entertaining, and more importantly would serve them as indispensable pictorial and visual representation of works of literary giants like Wole Soyinka, Chinua Achebe, Cyprian Ekwensi and Tanure Ojaide who are a few of the writers, whose works have been very successfully illustrated by the artist Prof. Bruce Onobrakpeya.

-The portfolio of Art and Literature has a limited edition of just 75 copies, and covers a period of works done by the artist from 1960 to date.
+The portfolio of Art and Literature has a limited edition of just 75 copies, and is also available in soft cover, and covers a period of works done by the artist from 1960 to date.

 Available in Limited Copies